-And interestingly, there are descriptions of people doing all sorts of things in the early hours of the morning, such as relaxing, talking, reading and writing.
-Even getting up and practicing religious beliefs, visiting neighbors or trying to conceive.
+There are descriptions of people doing varied activities in the early hours of the morning, such as relaxing, talking, reading and writing.
+Some would get out of bed to practise their religious beliefs, visit family or neighbors; others would try to conceive.

-Funnily enough, Ekirch also notes that the expression sleep maintenance insomnia first appeared during the industrial revolution at the end of the 19th Century, which is the time when references to segmented sleep all but disappeared.
+Curiously, Ekirch notes that the term ‘sleep maintenance insomnia’ first appeared during the industrial revolution at the end of the 19th Century.
+And that’s also when references to segmented sleep all but disappeared.

-Sleep Psychologist Greg Jacobs has also said that it’s very normal for people to wake up in the night, and that this was how we slept naturally until recently.
+Sleep psychologist Greg Jacobs agrees that it’s normal for people to wake up in the night.
+And that this was how we slept naturally until recently.

-He’s joined by a growing number of scientists who believe that it can be harmful for people to believe and be told that they need a solid 8 hours sleep.
-This can cause anxiety, panic and stress when they wake in the night and can’t get straight back to sleep.
+He’s joined by a growing number of scientists who believe that it might even be counterproductive to believe you must get a solid seven hours’ sleep, every night.
+This expectation could cause anxiety, panic and stress when your sleep doesn’t go according to plan.

-Jacobs suggests that this period of an hour or two of sleeplessness during the night could well have been an important time for people to regulate stress.
-In the dark hours they were forced into a period of relaxation and meditation.
+Jacobs suggests that the short waking during the night could have been an important time for people to regulate stress.
+In the dark hours, they were forced into a period of relaxation and meditation.

 So what can we learn from this idea of sleeping in two phases?
 The first thing to take away is the concept of not worrying about sleeping right through the night.

-Presumably as long as you have enough sleep either side of this period of waking, it doesn’t matter if you find yourself awake.
-Especially if the quantity and quality of sleep is not having an adverse effect on your day-to-day life.
+As long as you have enough sleep either side of this period, my view is that it doesn’t matter if you spend some time awake at 3 a.m. – especially if the quantity and quality of sleep are not having an adverse effect on your day-to-day life.

 When to seek medical advice

-If you’re genuinely worried that waking up regularly and for long periods of time is impacting on your life and well-being, you could talk to your doctor about it.
-They might want to check for an underlying sleep disorder or medical condition.
+Despite my focus on acceptance in this article, if you’re worried that waking up regularly and for long periods of time is impacting on your life and well-being, please talk to your doctor about it.
+They might decide to check for an underlying sleep disorder or medical condition.

-Do you suffer from sleep maintenance insomnia?
-Or do you know that something else is waking you up?
+Are you awake in the night more often that you would like to be?
 What do you do to cope with it?
 Please share your thoughts in the comment below.